-As a followup to my last post on drop shipping, many people wanted to know how to find reputable drop shipping companies.
+As a followup to our last post on drop shipping, many people wanted to know how to find reputable drop shipping companies.

 For the majority of new ecommerce entrepreneurs, finding reputable drop shipping suppliers can be a daunting process, littered with scams and dead ends.

-In this post, I’m going to show you how to find drop shipping suppliers for your next project, what to look for in a supplier, how to evaluate then, and I’ll even give you access to my personal list of 50 drop shipping companies that I’ve compiled.
+In this post, we will show you how to find drop shipping suppliers for your next project, what to look for in a supplier, how to evaluate then, and we will even give you access to our list of 50 drop shipping companies that we’ve compiled.

 Finding Drop Shipping Companies Overview